Alkamal01/Rust-API-GATEWAY/examples/websocket_routing/README.md

 This will:
 1. Build the WebSocket backend server locally
-2. Pull the pre-built `kairos-rs:main` gateway image from GitHub Container Registry
+2. Pull the pre-built `rusta:main` gateway image from GitHub Container Registry
 3. Start both services with proper networking

 **Note**: The multi-platform image supports both AMD64 (Intel/AMD) and ARM64 (Apple Silicon) architectures.